Congratulations! You’re expecting a baby!

 Enamel erosion is another issue that some pregnant women may face; particularly those who experience morning sickness.
 Nausea causes an increased production of stomach acids, which often enters the mouth.
 That acid can actually erode the enamel and weaken the teeth.

 Oral tumors are another issue that pregnant women may have to contend with.
 These non-cancerous tumors develop when the gums become severally irritated.
 In most cases, these oral tumors will not require treatment, and they usually subside once the baby is born.
 However, if a growth becomes excessively large, it can be uncomfortable and can impact proper oral hygiene, including brushing and flossing.
-If this happens, a pawling dentist may want to remove the growth.
+If this happens, a Green Island Dentist may want to remove the growth.

 Caring For Your Teeth During Pregnancy